 Is Training Provided?

 Yes.
-All Election Officers are required to attend a two-hour training class.
+All Election Officers are required to attend a 2-hour training class.
 Classes are held prior to each election at several locations.
 A schedule of training classes is included with your assignment information for each election.

 Are Pollworkers Paid?